mariapacana/date-automator/README.md

 Not Complete:
 * Twilio messages all crushes on behalf of Date Automator, asking if they would like to date [user]
-  * An 'exchange' is created, and this message is saved in the 'sent_text' attribute of the exchange
+  * An 'exchange' is created, and this message is saved in the 'request_text' attribute of the exchange
 * Twilio gets messages in response to 'Would you date [user]?'
   * The previous 'exchange' is updated; now 'response_text' is modified with the crush's response
   * If the crush is not interested, 'interested?' attribute is set to false, and they are never messaged again
-* Twilio messages all interested crushes with the first available date/time (loop until date is secured or we are out of date/times)
+* Twilio messages all interested crushes with the next available date/time (loop until date is secured or we are out of date/times)
-  * A new exchange is created with the message as the 'sent_text'
+  * A new exchange is created with the message as the 'request_text'
 * Twilio gets responses from crushes
   * 'response_text' in the exchange is updated
-  * Once a crush agrees on a time, 'date_scheduled?' attribute is updated and crush is not messaged again (for now)
+  * Once a crush agrees on a time, 'date_scheduled?' attribute is updated and crush is not messaged again
-  * If a crush (1) picks a time that is no longer available, or (2) says no to a specific time, Twilio sends another message
+  * If a crush (1) picks a time that is no longer available, or (2) says no to a specific time, Twilio goes back to the beginning and sends the next available freetime
+* User can view all of their currently scheduled dates

 Stretch: